ntienvu/NonparametricBudgetedSGD/readme.txt

 % Explanation of some parameters

 There are three main parameters.
-lambda: for regularization, the default value is  100/N where N is the number of training data points.
+lambda: for regularization.
+The default value is 100/N where N is the number of training data points.
-sigma: for RBF kernel, defaul 0.1
+sigma: for RBF kernel.
+The defaul value is 0.1
-beta: control the budget maintenance rate, default value is 0.5
+beta: control the budget maintenance rate, ranging from 0 to 1.
+The default value is 0.5